spencewenski/pebble_grouped_timers/README.md

 ### How do I use the Timer Edit window?
 The Timer Edit window currently doesn't visually indicate which field is selected.
-Other than that, the Timer Edit window behaves exactly the same as the official Pebble timer app.
+Other than that, the Timer Edit window behaves almost exactly the same as the official Pebble timer app.
+The only difference is that clicking the back button will commit the timer if the timer has a non-zero field.

 ### How do I get to the Timer Edit window?
 There are two ways: